ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-asia.md

 > [!warning]
 >
-> Please note that on most of the Linux operating systems we offer for the Public Cloud, the IPv6 address is configured by default.
-Please check your operating system configuration file before making any changes.
+> Please note that on the recent Linux operating systems we offer for VPS, the IPv6 address is configured by default.
+In this case, you do not need to configure it.
+Make sure to check your operating system configuration file before making any changes.
 >

 Configuring IPv6 on your VPS is done in multiple steps.
 At several points in the process you will be prompted to enter commands or to customise configuration files of your server.